 All business plans are definitely not created equal.
-Don’t believe the experts who treat the idea of a business plan as if it’s a well-defined standard thing, with components that must be included.
+Don’t believe the experts who treat a business plan as a standard thing, with components that must be included.
 That’s just not true.
-Although most of the lean business plan applies to most businesses, the more elaborate formal business plan should exist only to deal with a specific business plan event.
+Most of the lean business plan applies to all businesses.
+However, the more elaborate formal business plan should exist only to deal with a specific business plan event.
 Assess your specific business plan needs as you go.

 Business plan events aren’t equal either.
 Make sure you understand the real need for your specific business plan event.
-Your lean plan alone may be all that you need, and you may not have to do the elaborate business plan document at all if you decide to combine your lean plan with a pitch presentation or summaries.
+Your lean plan alone may be all that you need.
+You may not have to do the elaborate business plan document at all.
+Maybe you decide to combine your lean plan with a pitch presentation or summaries.
 Always know who will read your plan and what they’ll be looking for when they do.
-For example:

 These are just a few examples.
-There are also plans related to new expansions inside larger companies, divorce settlements, retirement and estate planning, selling a business, valuation for tax purposes, and other business plan events.
+And there are also plans related to new expansions inside larger companies, divorce settlements, retirement and estate planning, selling a business, valuation for tax purposes, and other business plan events.